Melatonin for Sleep After 35: Does It Help, and What Does Research Show?

 General Insomnia and Sleep Maintenance

-For general insomnia—difficulty falling or staying asleep unrelated to circadian misalignment—the evidence for melatonin is more mixed.
+For general insomnia — difficulty falling or staying asleep unrelated to circadian misalignment — the evidence for melatonin is more mixed.
 Some meta-analyses suggest modest effects on sleep onset latency (the time it takes to fall asleep), but effects on sleep duration and quality are less consistent.
 For sleep maintenance difficulties (waking during the night), which are common during perimenopause, the evidence for standard melatonin supplementation is limited.
-For a broader discussion of evidence-based sleep strategies, see our complete guide to female sleep after 35.

 Melatonin and Cognitive Behavioural Therapy for Insomnia (CBT-I)